pytrackdat/pytrackdat/README.md

 The following series of rows in a design file block contain a list of field descriptions, which are analogous to columns in a standard spreadsheet layout.
-One database field is described for every one of these rows in the design file.
+Each database field corresponds to each one of these rows in the design file.

 The generic format for a design file field description row is the following: